What is the City and Town approval process? How long will it take?

 A Planned Unit Development Zone (PUD – City of Ithaca) or a Planned Development Zone (PDZ – Town of Ithaca) will allow the site to be used for a variety of purposes rather than just being designated for one purpose.
 This isn’t allowed under present zoning which restricts the use of the property to industrial.
 Under the PUD/PDZ, a mix of residential, commercial, and industrial development will be allowed on the site.
 For a property of this size (95 acres), it makes sense to have the ability to allow multiple land uses.

 What types of space will be available at the site?

-The District would include residential, commercial, and industrial spaces plus public spaces and trails.
+The District will include residential, commercial, and industrial spaces plus public spaces and trails.

 Does it make sense to repurpose the existing structures?
 Is this a green project?
 Will the Project promote sustainability, energy independence, conservation and smart growth?